 PEFC chain of custody initial training: Malaysia

-Auditors, reviewers and certification decision makers are invited to register for an online PEFC recognized chain of custody initial training on 9-10 December.
+Auditors, reviewers, and certification decision makers are invited to register for a PEFC recognized chain of custody initial training in Malaysia on 29-30 December 2022.

 Attending a PEFC recognized chain of custody initial training is a pre-requisite for any auditor, reviewer or certification decision maker wishing to issue certification against the 2020 PEFC chain of custody related standards, as required by PEFC ST 2003.